Relocation Decision Advisory

 Start with a preliminary review.

 Describe the relocation decision.
-The preliminary signal determines whether the case advances to Aurum Bayt’s internal boundary review and possible review call.
+The preliminary signal determines whether the case advances to a human fit review and possible review call.

 Preliminary Decision Review

 The preliminary signal screens the case.
-Aurum Bayt then reviews submitted requests internally against the advisory boundary before a review call is scheduled.
+Aurum Bayt then reviews submitted requests through a human fit review before any review call is offered.

 When the sequence holds